Amélie Jakobovits: Early life

 She was born Amélie Munk on 31 May 1928 in Ansbach, Bavaria, Germany, the daughter of Elie Munk (1900–1981), a rabbi and rabbinic scholar, and his wife, Fanny Frumet Munk, née Goldberger (1906–1979).
-In 1936, they moved to Paris, and after the Nazi invasion, moved to Switzerland in 1940, and remained there until Paris was liberated.
+They moved to Paris in 1936 and, after the Nazi invasion, to Switzerland in 1940, remaining there until Paris was liberated.

 Career

 Unusually in Orthodox Jewish life, she mediated between her husband and Menachem Mendel Schneerson, who was the Lubavitcher Rebbe, leader of one of the largest Hassidic groups, on matters relating to Israel.
 Her husband was far more of a "dove", and Schneerson was quite "hawkish".
-This was made possible by a longstanding connection between them - she had even played football as a child with Schneerson in pre-war France.
+This was made possible by a longstanding connection between them – she had even played football as a child with Schneerson in pre-war France.

-She led the first marches in support of the Soviet Jewry movement, supporting Jews being allowed to leave the Eastern Bloc for resettling in Israel.
+She led the first marches in support of the Soviet Jewry movement, supporting Jews being allowed to leave the Eastern Bloc for resettlement in Israel.

 She did extensive charity work, including Yad Sarah, Emunah and Kisharon.
 After her husband died, she became known as the "Queen Mother" of the UK's Jewish community.

 Personal life

-She met her future husband Immanuel Jakobovits through a family friend, and Jakobovits proposed to her at the top of the Eiffel Tower.
+Through a family friend she met her future husband Immanuel Jakobovits, who proposed to her at the top of the Eiffel Tower.
 They had two sons and four daughters.

-She was a cousin of the American writer on the Holocaust Deborah Lipstadt.
+She was a cousin of Deborah Lipstadt, the American writer on the Holocaust.